digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-22.md

 * Testing of RC for Overture 3
 * Fixed a nasty VDMJ/Overture bug raised by one of Leo's students (affecting maps of mixed record types)

+#### Claudio Gomes
+* Proposed and defended a "simple" digital twin project: the incubator.
+* Holidays (studer lidt dansk)
+* Working on project proposal.

 ## Sub-projects status